Cheapest States To Live In To Make The Most Of Your Money!

-Resulting in a bigger tax burden on those of us who choose to stay or have to stay.
+Resulting in a bigger tax burden on those of us who choose to stay.
+Or, have to stay.
 So don’t forget about taxes when looking for the least expensive state to live in.

 It is interesting to note that states on the East and West Coast are not represented.

-And don’t forget to consider tax-friendly states such as:
+And don’t forget to consider tax-friendly states.